kcg295/AppSecAssignment1.1/HW1_Instructions.md

 format and how to produce gift card files.

 Finally, fix the bugs that are triggered by your test cases, and verify that the program no longer crashes / hangs on your test cases.
-To make sure that these bugs don't come up again as the code evolves, have Travis automatically build and run the program on your test suite.
+Above each bug that you fix, please put a comment that states what bug it fixes.
+For example, if you fix crash1 on line 22, on line 21 you should put "//crash1". **This is necessary to ensure that your code fixes are spotted by our autograder!** To make sure that these bugs don't come up again as the code evolves, have GitHub Actions automatically build and run the program on your test suite.

 ## Part 3: Fuzzing and Coverage